 CAVS leadership.
 Otto Piene, a member of the ZERO group, succeeded Prof. Kepes as director in 1974.
 Following Piene’s retirement in 1994, the internationally-known artist and VAP faculty member, artist Krzysztof Wodiczko, became director of CAVS.
 Steve Benton, inventor of the white-light “rainbow” hologram, directed CAVS from 1996 until his death in 2003; and in 2004, Wodiczko returned as director with the goal of emphasizing critical engagement with the intellectual and ethical questions posed by the social construction of advanced technologies.
 With the appointment of Associate Director Larissa Harris, and under the leadership of Krzysztof Wodiczko, the Center embarked on a revitalization program which included creating a visiting artist program and strong focus on transdisciplinary production embedded in MIT’s scientific and technological community.

 visual arts program (vap)

 The MIT Visual Arts Program was created in 1989 in the Department of Architecture by Professor Ed Levine.
 Its initial impetus was to provide teaching in the arts to MIT undergraduates as well as to provide courses for the graduate students from the Department of Architecture.
-Though called ‘a program,’ the VAP is technically one of five discipline groups or “sections” in the Department of Architecture, the others being: Architectural Design (AD), Computation (Comp), History, Theory and Criticism (HTC), and Building Technology (BT).
+Though called ‘a program,’ the VAP was technically one of five discipline groups or “sections” in the Department of Architecture, the others being: Architectural Design (AD), Computation (Comp), History, Theory and Criticism (HTC), and Building Technology (BT).
 Ute Meta Bauer was appointed director of the Visual Arts Program in the summer of 2005.
-Under her stewardship, the program has grown in size in both its graduate and undergraduate components, student labs have been expanded, and the program organizes a highly-visible lecture series.
+Under her stewardship, the undergraduate and graduate components grew in size, student labs expanded, and the program organized a highly-visible lecture series.